 In one recent case, a family discovered that their loved one who had gone into a long term care facility to battle cancer had not been getting his cancer-fighting medications for over a year.
-Before this happened he was in remission and was doing well, but by the time the mistake was discovered he had only a short time left to live.
+Before this happened he was in remission and was doing well, but by the time the nursing home negligence was discovered he had only a short time left to live.

 In an investigation by the department of health in one state, regulators found 284 nursing home medication errors, from missed doses to doses in too small or too large an amount.